 MySQL failover replica public IP conflicts

 A MySQL failover replica acts the same as a read replica for connection organization policies.
-If both the primary and replica instances are within the same region and enable private IP, there is no conflict with connection organization policy constraints.
+If both the primary and replica instances are within the same region and enable private IP, there's no conflict with connection organization policy constraints.

 Non-RFC 1918 private IP addresses

 Connections to a Cloud SQL instance using a private IP address are automatically authorized for RFC 1918 address ranges.
-This way, all private clients can access the database without going through the proxy.
-Non-RFC 1918 address ranges must be configured as authorized networks.
+This lets all private clients access the database without going through the proxy.
+You must configure non-RFC 1918 address ranges as authorized networks.

 To use non-RFC 1918 private IP ranges that are not configured in the authorized networks, you can take one or both of the following actions: